mty22/krunker.io-translations/README.md

 **Once approval is given**, feel free to grab a copy of the [English](https://github.com/mty22/krunker.io-translations/blob/main/en.js) language file, find a buddy and translate where possible.
 If you work on a language translation without approval, you may not be eligible for KR Payment(s).

+In the scenario where an issue was created and closed, please comment on the original language issue and we will considering adding it in the future.

 Once you've completed your changes, please submit a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork):

 Already done the first 3 steps and you need to resync your GitHub repository?
 Check out this guide on [syncing a forked repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).